Merge Operator

 This drop-down lets you select how you want your data sets to merge.

-Merges rows from the lower input table into the upper input table.
+• Inner: Merges rows from the lower input table into the upper input table.
 The values merged must share the same key.

-Combines all values whose keys match.
+• Intersection: Combines all values whose keys match.

 Keep Flag

-Left refers to the Data Table connected to the upper input port.
-Right refers to the Data Table connected to the lower input port.
+Left refers to the data table connected to the upper input port.
+Right refers to the data table connected to the lower input port.

 Renaming